1993 National Scout Jamboree: Order of the Arrow Jamboree Rendezvous

 The Order of the Arrow Jamboree Rendezvous was held on the evening of Monday, August 9.

 Severe weather

-A major rainstorm occurred on Friday, August 6 which caused localized flooding throughout Fort A. P. Hill and necessitated the cancellation of all Jamboree activities for the afternoon.
+A major rainstorm occurred on Friday, August 6 which caused localized flooding and necessitated the cancellation of all Jamboree activities for the afternoon.
 This storm deposited over 3 in of rain on the jamboree site in a 13-hour period.

 Newspaper

 A daily newspaper entitled Jamboree Today was distributed to all jamboree participants to inform them of events at the jamboree.